 If you’re considering granite countertops for your kitchen or bathroom, there are a few things you need to know about the material.
 These three types of granite are categorized according to their thickness and designs.
 They are typically imported from India and Brazil.
 Midgrade granites are generally 3/4-inch thick and feature more unique designs.
-However, if you’re not sure how to pick the right stone, you should consider looking at the differences between the grades with professionals at Granite Countertops Akron OH.
+However, if you’re not sure how to pick the right stone, you should consider looking at the differences between the grades with professionals.

 The biggest difference between granite and quartz is in the way they are mined.
 Granite is mined from the earth and must be transported around the world to the manufacturing facility.
 Quartz, on the other hand, is mined abroad and processed within the United States.
 In addition to utilizing recycled materials, many quartz manufacturers are trying to replicate granite’s natural beauty.
 One example of this is the Cambria quartz countertop, which is made to resemble the look of granite.